11 Research Tools Explained: UX, Interviews, Surveys, Case Studies, and More

 Google Analytics

-GA helps you visualize user data, but not for long-term storage.
-You’ll need to download data and store it elsewhere (Marvin, perhaps?).
+That said, GA helps you visualize user data, but it’s not built for long-term storage.
+You’ll need to download data and store it elsewhere (HeyMarvin, perhaps?).

 Tableau or Power BI

-Turn boring rows and columns into interactive graphs, charts, and dashboards.
-Both apps help you prepare, clean, and sanitize your data in-house.
+Turn boring rows and columns into interactive graphs, charts, and dashboards with either Tableau or Power BI.
+Both tools help you clean, prepare, and visualize data without coding.

 Survey tools help you gather primary data at scale and inexpensively.
 Use these applications to collect qualitative and quantitative feedback from a wide demographic: